Scooby-Doo! Night of 100 Frights: Gameplay

-Easter eggs that players can obtain, called "Monster Tokens", are large collectible tokens that have a picture of a Scooby-Doo! villain on them; when the player collects the token, the villain will be able to be viewed in a room in Mystic Manor known as the Monster Gallery, where trivia about the villain is given.
+Players can obtain "Monster Tokens", large collectible tokens that have a picture of a Scooby-Doo! villain on them.
+When the player collects the token, the villain will be able to be viewed in a room in Mystic Manor known as the Monster Gallery, where trivia about the villain is given.
 Various gadgets that can aid Scooby – "inventions" created by a character in the game known as The Professor – are also scattered throughout the game's levels.
 Once obtained, the player can return to previous levels to explore areas that weren't accessible before.
 There are "warp gates", which, when activated, are machines that teleport Scooby to other activated warp gates throughout the game.
-The boss fights consist of major Scooby-Doo! villains, such as Redbeard, the Black Knight or the Green Ghost.
+The boss fights consist of notable Scooby-Doo! villains, such as Redbeard, the Black Knight or the Green Ghost.
 Various secret passages and trap doors, which act as shortcuts, are scattered throughout the game.
 Outside levels also have various obstacles, such as moving platforms and mud-slides.

 Scooby must also collect Scooby Snacks scattered throughout the game in order to open "Snack Gates" that open many of the game's doors; as the game progresses, the Snack Gates demand more Scooby Snacks.
 Although it is optional to collect all of the snacks, bonus content is unlocked if the player does so.
-The voice acting is complemented by sound effects taken straight from the cartoon, including a laugh track that reacts to Scooby's onscreen actions.
+The voice acting is complemented by sound effects taken from the original series, including a laugh track that reacts to Scooby's on-screen actions.

-There are also Holiday easter eggs programmed into the game.
+There are also holiday easter eggs programmed into the game.
 When the game is played on certain days of the year, special decorations will appear in front of the Manor.
 For instance, on Christmas, it will be snowing, and on Halloween bats appear above the doors and windows.
-New Year's Day, Saint Patrick's Day, Valentine's Day, and the Fourth of July are other holidays that have special surprises as well.

 Synopsis

 Setting

 In a recreation of the classic Scooby-Doo formula, a ghost/monster is terrorizing the locals of a town, with Scooby and the gang called to solve a mystery.
-An eccentric villain known as The Mastermind kidnaps the gang, and Scooby must venture through graveyards, lighthouses, and secret passages in an effort to solve the mystery and find his friends.
+An eccentric villain known as the Mastermind kidnaps the gang, and Scooby must venture through graveyards, lighthouses, and secret passages in an effort to solve the mystery and find his friends.
 The game is mainly set inside a large mansion known as Mystic Manor.
 The manor has dozens of rooms and floors, from the secret laboratory in the basement to the haunted attic.
 The game is set during the late hours of the night.
 Outside of the Manor, players can explore the vast graveyard section as well as the sea pier section.
 Each section has its own settings, such as fishing canneries and haunted crypts.